espressif/idf-eclipse-plugin/FAQ.md

 # FAQ

 ## Which version of Java should I use?
-Java 8 Update 212 and above.
+Java 11 and above.
 We suggest to use the latest LTS version.
 Check the plugin [Prerequisites](https://github.com/espressif/idf-eclipse-plugin#Prerequisites).
 Also check [why we recommend Java 11](https://gitlab.espressif.cn:6688/idf/idf-eclipse-plugin/-/blob/master/FAQ.md#why-java-11-recommended-for-idf-eclipse-plugin) while using the IDF Eclipse plugin
 ## Which version of Eclipse should I use?
-Eclipse 2018-12 CDT and above (Eclipse IDE for C/C++ Developers).
+Eclipse 2020-06 CDT and above (Eclipse IDE for C/C++ Developers).
 Check the plugin [Prerequisites](https://github.com/espressif/idf-eclipse-plugin#Prerequisites)
 ## How do I know the installed version of Java in my system?
 You can check using `java -version` command from the terminal
 ##  How to check the Java version used by Eclipse?